CHARLESTON -- A man drank a half-pint of vodka less than two hours before causing an accident that killed a rural Mattoon woman last month.

 Lee said he interviewed Miller at Carle Foundation Hospital, Urbana, where he was taken after the accident.
 He said a test at the hospital showed a blood alcohol content for Miller of 0.147 percent, nearly twice the legal limit.

-Miller said he drank the vodka before leaving Terre Haute that morning and added that he had eaten, Lee said.
+Miller said he drank the vodka before leaving Terre Haute that morning and added that he hadn't eaten, Lee said.
 Miller also said he was lost and using his cellphone's map application at the time of accident, which he didn't recall taking place, the deputy said.

 Also, Lee related, Miller said he traveled to Charleston for an appointment to have his truck serviced at the Pilson automotive dealership.
 Police confirmed that Miller did have an appointment at the dealership but it was actually on Dec.
 12, the day after the accident.